 A cancer care team will be able to give advice and help with swollen hands.

 A key symptom of arthritis is swelling and stiffness in the joints.
-Symptoms and the affected areas can vary, depending on the type of arthritis, but the disease commonly occurs in the hands.
+Symptoms and the affected areas can vary, depending on the type of arthritis, but inflammatory arthritis conditions commonly affect the hands.